Who We Are

 The Professional Development Committee provides access to a range of opportunities for the intellectual, professional, social and cultural development of the Division of Student Affairs staff in order to increase knowledge of UNCW, enhance professional competencies and deliver exceptional service to students.

-As UNCW's Student Media coordinator, Bill DiNome advises, trains, and provides budgetary oversight to student organizations that produce various student-produced media.
+As UNCW's Student Media coordinator, Bill advises, trains, and provides budgetary oversight to student organizations that produce various types of media.
 These include UNCW’s longest-running publication, The Seahawk newspaper, Atlantis magazine, TealTV, and Hawkstream Radio.
-He is an active member of College Media Associates and vice president-elect of Southern University Newspapers.
-Bill also teaches part time and plays bass for UNCW’s unofficial faculty rock band, The Schoolboys.
+He is an active member of the College Media Association and vice-president of Southern University Newspapers, a regional conference.
+Bill teaches part time at UNCW and plays bass for UNCW’s unofficial faculty rock band, The Schoolboys.

-Mike Ruwe is the Learning Services Coordinator at the University Learning Center where he oversees both the subject tutoring and study skills programs.
-His research interests include critical thinking, metacognition, and tutor development.
-He has presented at national conferences of the Association for the Tutoring Profession, College Reading & Learning Association, and the National College Learning Center Association.
-Mike is certified ATP Master Tutor Trainer and achieved Learning Center Leadership Certification [2nd level] through the NCLCA.
+Mike is the Learning Services coordinator at the University Learning Center where he oversees both the subject tutoring and academic mentoring programs.
+He holds a BA in Music, a BA in English Composition and Literature, and a MA in English.
+Mike’s research interests include critical thinking, metacognition, and tutor development.
+He has presented at national conferences of the Association for the Tutoring Profession, College Reading & Learning Association, the National Resource Center’s First Year Experience, and the National College Learning Center Association.
+Mike is certified ATP Master Tutor Trainer and achieved Learning Center Leadership Certification (2nd level) through the NCLCA.